mandarm2593/graphql-node/README.md

 ## Introduction
 GraphQL is the rising star of backend technologies.
 It replaces REST as an API design paradigm and is becoming the new standard for exposing the data and functionality of a server.

-In this tutorial, you’ll learn how to build an idiomatic GraphQL server entirely from scratch.
-You are going to use the following technologies:
+### The project includes the following technologies:

 __graphql-yoga:__ Fully-featured GraphQL server with focus on easy setup, performance & great developer experience.
 It is built on top of Express, apollo-server, graphql-js and more.